sguzunov/docs/docs/getting-started/02_how-to/02_rebrand-glue42/03_user-interface/ui.md

 ### Custom Notification Apps

-To replace the default notification apps with your own custom apps, remove or edit the existing [application configurations](../../../../developers/configuration/application/index.html) for the Notification Panel and the notification toast apps.
+To replace the default notification apps with your own custom apps, remove or edit the existing [app configurations](../../../../developers/configuration/application/index.html) for the Notification Panel and the notification toast apps.
 Provide the URLs to your custom apps and don't change the `"name"` properties in the configurations - keep the original names of the apps (`"js-gns-dialog-panel"` for the Notification Panel and `"js-gns-dialog-toast"` for the notification toast), otherwise the Glue42 Notification Service won't function properly.

 The following is an example configuration for a custom notification toast app: